cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 ## Advisors

-Both advisors work at CSC - IT Center of Science.
+All the advisors work at CSC - IT Center of Science.

 ### Dr. Jussi Enkovaara